-Abigail Lodge Care Home - Consett is a 'care home'.
+Lindisfarne Birtley is a 'care home'.
 People in care homes receive accommodation and nursing or personal care as single package under one contractual agreement.
 CQC regulates both the premises and the care provided, and both were looked at during this inspection.

-The service had a manager who is in the process of becoming registered with the Care Quality Commission.
+The service had a manager who was applying to become registered with the Care Quality Commission.
 This means that they and the provider are legally responsible for how the service is run and for the quality and safety of the care provided.

-Notice of inspection

-This inspection was unannounced.
+Notice of inspection This inspection was unannounced.